MichaelCurrin/code-cookbook/recipes/version-control/git/tags.md

 Commit is tagged
 ```

-And `&>` handles stderr too, to handle the error message on not tag.
+Then using `&>` handles stderr too, to handle the error message on not tag.
 Without it, you'd get:

 ```
 fatal: no tag exactly matches '9641372537f8025591b8808c6f9194f211062394'